Sangarshanan/sangarshanan.github.io/_posts/2021-01-07-probabilistic-ds.md

 So how do you not care about the size?
 So you need to represent something really big with something small that you can work, maybe a fixed size?
 I dunno sounds like hash to me

-I gonna take the scenic route to the data structure cause it's a really good feeling when you solve a problem with what you think is a good solution and that turns out to be really close to a nifty data structure that was designed to solve the problem.
+I am gonna take the scenic route to these data structures cause it's a really good feeling when you solve a problem with what you think is a good solution and that turns out to be really close to a nifty data structure that was designed to solve it.

 ### Bloom Filters